emhoracek/smooch/README.md

 4. Allow users to play with dolls in the browser.
 5. Enable users to create/edit dolls in the browser.

-This is a very ambitious plan and right now I'm still going back and forth between steps one and two trying to get the KiSS specification implemented.
+This is a very ambitious plan and right now I'm still going back and forth between steps one and two, trying to implement the KiSS specification correctly.
 I would love help if anyone is interested.

 ## cel2pnm